Introducing RPO and RTO

 RPO Real-Life Example:

-RTO stands for Recovery Time Objective.
-It is basically a service level agreement that protects the business continuity of your hosted website or application.
+In most instances, it’s essentially a service level agreement designed to protect the business continuity of your hosted website or application.

 RTO Real-Life Example:

 For this example, let’s pretend you run a smartphone game.
 How long can you afford for components of your stack to be down?